papermerge/documentation/src/REST API/preferences.rst

   REST API described here is work in progress.
 It changes along with the development of `Papermerge Core`_ in master branch.

+Preferences are grouped in sections.
+Each section is a set of preferences (options) related to the same topic.
+For example section "ocr" groups all preferences related to :ref:`ocr`.

 .. _api_get_preferences:

 GET /preferences/